amitarav16/automation/README.md

-# automation
-automation programs using python this program can help you delete duplicate files from 2 folder in your computer easily without breaking a sweat
+automation programs using python, this program can help you delete duplicate files from 2 folders in your computer easily without breaking a sweat